NG La Banda

 force of all original numbers, each in a different traditional

 rhythm.
-The band goes from conga to mambo to cha cha cha to
+The band goes from conga to mambo to chachachá to

-danzón to guaguancó, and that's just side one.
+danzón to guaguancó, and that's just Side One.
 Every song here is

 An excellent introduction to modern Cuban dance music.